MicrosoftDocs/learn/learn-pr/student-evangelism/python-oo/includes/2-what-is-oo.md

 ## Model an OOP system

-Software is often written to address a need to make something faster, more efficient and less error prone.
+Software is often written to address a need to make something faster, more efficient, and less error prone.
 People simply can't compete with software when it comes to speeding up a process in certain cases.
 Using OOP is as much a modeling exercise as it's about writing the code to implement its logic.
 Modeling is about learning to identify the actors of it, the data needed, and what type of interaction that takes place.
 You can model a system just by reading a description of it.

-> [!TIP]
-> It's additionally beneficial to draw up a representation of the system.

 ### A case study, an invoice management system

 Let's exemplify a manual flow that many companies struggle with, namely _invoice management_.
 Invoices are something many companies receive and that the company needs to pay on time, or there will be late fees, e.g wasted money.
-Before an invoice can be paid it needs to be _processed_.
+Before an invoice can be paid, it needs to be _processed_.
 It's common for an invoice to pass a few hands before it ends up being registered somewhere and payment is made.
 It usually starts with an initial sorting phase where the invoice is sent to the _correct_ department.
 Then it's checked for correctness followed by an approval by someone who has the proper authorization level.
 Lastly the invoice is being paid.
-If you are a small business it might be the business owner that does all of the above.
-In a large company there might be a ton of people and process involved, and _invoice management_ becomes a really complex activity.
+If you are a small business, it might be the business owner that does all of the above.
+In a large company there might be a ton of people and process involved, and _invoice management_ becomes a complex activity.

-What does all of this have to do with OOP?
+What does this description have to do with OOP?
 If you were to take the above, which is often a manual flow, and turn that flow into written software, the first thing you would do is try to model the system.
-With the context of _invoice management_ you can start seeing actors (objects), behaviors and data by just reading a description of the problem domain.
+With the context of _invoice management_ you can start seeing actors (objects), behaviors, and data by just reading a description of the problem domain.

-If you think about the described domain as having the phases, input, processing and output, you can start to fill things in like the below table:
+If you think about the described domain as having the phases, input, processing, and output, you can start to fill things in like the below table:

 |Phase      |What                         |
 |-----------|-----------------------------|